rapidez/docs/src/4.x/indexer.md

     // return your settings here
 }
 ```

-### Using an Eventy filter directly
+#### Eventy

+See the [package development docs](package-development.md#eventy-filters) for more information on Eventy.

+##### Array

 You can also hook into the Eventy filters to directly alter the mapping before it gets sent to ElasticSearch.
 This is useful for when you want to alter your mapping or settings within a serviceprovider.
 The filter names for this are `index.*.mapping` and `index.*.settings` where the `*` represents the model name (or its custom `$modelName`).
 For example:

 ```php
 Eventy::addFilter('index.category.mapping', fn ($mapping) => array_merge_recursive($mapping, [